geniemouse/macos-setup/README.md

 On the command-line, run the following to see more information about font recipes:

-1. Currently installed font recipes: `brew list --cask "/font-/"`
+1. Currently installed font recipes: `brew list --cask | grep "font-*"`
 2. Full list available to install: `brew search --cask "/font-/"`

 ---